yanick/blog_entries/catalyst-plugin-sitemap/README.md

 I hadn't planned on writing this.
 In fact, I positively don't have the time to write this.
-But, sometimes, the only mistake a man has to make is to pause one second and wonders *hey, wouldn't be cool to have something that auto-generates the sitemap of a Catalyst app?* And then **BAM*!* The yak jumps out of nowhere, hangs to the poor sod's t-shirt with all hooves and forcefully moos "shave me, *shaaaave me*" until the silly git succumbs to the pressure.
+But, sometimes, the only mistake a man has to make is to pause one second and wonders <i>hey, wouldn't be cool to have something that auto-generates the sitemap of a Catalyst app?</i>
+And then **BAM!** The yak
+jumps out of nowhere, hangs to the poor sod's t-shirt with all hooves and forcefully moos "shave me, *shaaaave me*" until the silly git succumbs to the pressure.